phidatahq/phidata/README.md

 This guide shows how to run Airflow, Superset, Jupyter and Postgres locally on docker.

-To following along, you need:
+To follow along, you need:

 - python 3.7+
 - [docker desktop](https://docs.docker.com/desktop/install/mac-install/)